zjmorgan/rmc-discord/docs/installation.md

 # **Installation**

 The basic requirement is to have a Python environment with version >= 3.6.
+It is best to use a dedicated Python environment to install required dependencies.
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a good choice if one is not available.

 Current supported operating systems:
 - Ubuntu 20.04